The effect of asymmetric beams in the Wilkinson Microwave Anisotropy Probe experiment

 Here $b_{\ell}^{\textrm{WMAP}}$ is the nominal symmetrized transfer function published by the WMAP team, $p_{\ell}$ is the (uniformly averaged) HEALPix pixel window, and $\ell_{\textrm{hybrid}}$ is some transition multipole.
 In other words, we adopt our own direct estimate of the transfer function up to $\ell_{\textrm{hybrid}}$, but the symmetrized, asymptotically uniform and properly scaled WMAP transfer function at higher multipoles.

 Note that this issue is of minor importance in terms of cosmological interpretation, i.e., angular power spectrum and cosmological parameters, because the transition typically takes place in the noise dominated high-$\ell$ regime.
 The effect of the anisotropic pixel window is therefore largely suppressed.
 In the present paper, we therefore choose to focus on the beam dominated region, and leave a detailed study of the pixel window to a future paper.
-See Section \ref{sec:analytic_comparison} for a detailed discussion of this issue.

 Finally, because we only generate a relatively small number of simulations in this paper, there is considerable Monte Carlo scatter in our estimated transfer functions on an $\ell$-by-$\ell$ basis.
 To reduce this Monte Carlo noise, we smooth all transfer functions using the smooth spline formalism described by, e.g., \citet{green:1994}.